 The best way to cross-check is to right-click on the program name, when in Task Manager, and open its file location.
 You will notice that its available under C:\ProgramData\Microsoft\Windows Defender\Platform\4.16.17656.18052-0.
 You can also invoke the Defender program manually to perform the scan, and this will increase the CPU and Memory usage.

-Antimalware Service Executable shows high CPU/Memory usage
+Antimalware Service Executable High CPU, Memory, Disk usage

-You will notice these types of surge happens at certain events.
+You will notice these types of surges happens at certain events.
 When your PC boots, software installation is in progress, when you download the file from the internet or check your emails in Outlook with attachments.

 The best part of this Antimalware Service Executable or Windows Defender is that it only does background scans when your PC is sitting idle.
 This makes sure that your PC is not slow when you are working, and running scans in the idle stage give the program advantage of using more CPU resources.